samuelroland/PCO-Labo3-Usines/report.md

 - (TODO à effacer) INTERET DE CHAQUE OBJET D'AVOIR UN SEUL MUTEX PAR RESOURCE A PROTEGER

-As multiple functions in each object might try to access these ressources at the same time, we've chosen to implement a single mutex for each resource to be secured as a way to ensure data integrity.
+As multiple functions in each object might try to access these resources at the same time, we've chosen to implement a single mutex for each resource to be secured as a way to ensure data integrity.
 This mutex was acquired  whenever we read or write to the money or stocks and is released once the operation is completed.

 - (TODO à effacer) POURQUOI UN MUTEX POUR MONEY/STOCK ET PAS UN POUR CHAQUE RESOURCE